top of page

 To safely introduce peanuts to infants, experts recommend starting with smooth peanut butter mixed into a puree to avoid choking hazards.
 For children at low risk for allergies, peanuts can be introduced around 4 to 6 months old under pediatric guidance.
 Children with severe eczema or egg allergy should consult an allergist before early introduction.

-Dr. Daniel DiGiacomo, a pediatric immunologist, advises a gradual approach: “Start off slowly introducing a pea-sized amount, doubling the amount every day until you get to an age-appropriate serving size (or at least 2 teaspoons).
+Dr. Daniel DiGiacomo, a pediatric immunologist, advises a gradual approach: “Start slowly introducing a pea-sized amount, doubling the amount every day until you get to an age-appropriate serving size (or at least 2 teaspoons).
 Then continue this in the diet several times per week.”

 Public Health Implications

-Food allergies are a growing concern, with peanut allergy affecting about 2% of children in the United States.
+Food allergies are a growing concern, with peanut allergies affecting about 2% of children in the United States.
 Peanuts are among the most serious allergens, capable of causing life-threatening reactions like anaphylaxis.
 Early introduction of peanut products according to established guidelines could prevent tens of thousands of cases of peanut allergy each year, as emphasized by Dr. Jeanne Marrazzo, director of the US National Institute of Allergy and Infectious Diseases.

 The new findings underscore the importance of early peanut introduction as a preventive measure against peanut allergy.
 Parents and caregivers are encouraged to follow guidelines and consult healthcare providers to implement this safe and effective strategy.